The ones where a couple happily dusts, folds, and sparkles through their perfectly curated home?

 Because in our house, the husband is affectionately referred to as “the Collector.”

-And by “collector,” I mean he has a *very special relationship* with every single piece of paper, random gadget, and “maybe I’ll use this someday” item known to humankind.
+And by “collector with hording tendencies,” I mean he has a *very special relationship* with every single piece of paper, empty pie pan, screw and nail and “maybe I’ll use this someday” item known to humankind.

 Step One: Acceptance